-On August 24, 2004, the Company entered into a patent and technology license agreement with MD Anderson, which the Company refers to, collectively, as the Licensors.
+On August 24, 2004, the Company entered into a patent and technology license agreement with The University of Texas MD Anderson Cancer Center and the Texas A&M University System, which the Company refers to, collectively, as the Licensors.
 Under this agreement, the Company was granted an exclusive, worldwide license to rights (including rights to U.S. and foreign patent and patent applications and related improvements and know-how) for the manufacture and commercialization of two classes of organic arsenicals (water- and lipid-based) for human and animal use.
 The class of water-based organic arsenicals includes darinaparsin.

 The Company issued options to purchase 50,222 shares outside of the Company's stock option plans following the successful completion of certain clinical milestones, of which 37,666 have vested.
 The remaining 12,556 shares vested upon enrollment of the first patient in a multi-center pivotal clinical trial i.e. a human clinical trial intended to provide the substantial evidence of efficacy necessary to support the filing of an approvable New Drug Application, or NDA.
-An expense of \$87 thousand was charged to R&D expense for the vesting event which occurred in March 2016.
+An expense of \$87 thousand was charged to research and development expense for the vesting event which occurred in March 2016.
 This trial was initiated by Solasia Pharma K.K., or Solasia, on March 28, 2016 and triggered a \$1.0 million milestone payment to the Company from Solasia which was received in May 2016.
-An equivalent milestone payment of \$1.0 million was made to M.D.
-Anderson.
+An equivalent milestone payment of \$1.0 million was made to MD Anderson.
 In addition, the Licensors are entitled to receive certain milestone payments.
 The Company may be required to make additional payments upon achievement of certain other milestones in varying amounts which on a cumulative basis could total up to an additional \$4.5 million.
-In addition, the Licensors are entitled to receive a portion of any fees that the Company may receive from a possible sublicense under certain circumstances.
+In addition, the Licensors are entitled to receive from a possible sublicense under certain circumstances.